Superuser666-Sigil/SigilDERG-Lambda-Package/eval_setup_readme.md

    - Seeds all relevant RNGs (`python`, `numpy`, `torch`) for reproducibility (default seed: 1234).
    - Uses `human-eval-rust` to:
      - Generate completions for each HumanEval-Rust problem.
-     - Execute them in a sandbox (Docker or firejail if available).
+     - Execute them in a Firejail sandbox when available; requires explicit opt-in to run unsandboxed.
      - Compute pass@k metrics.
    - Runs **both modes automatically by default**:
      - **No-policy** (raw model behavior) - runs first